MarkM-dev/Previews-client/readme.md

 ## Features:
 - Image or live video stream Previews in the sidebar & directories.
 - Preview resize & volume control.
-- For streamers: See your own live stream thumbnail when hovering over the Twitch logo at the top left.
+- Streaming: See your own live stream thumbnail as seen by viewers on twitch.
 - Multi Stream & Multi Chat.
-- Transparent Chat Overlay.
+- Transparent / Dynamic Chat Overlay.
-- Auto channel points clicker.
+- Auto Channel Points Clicker.
-- Auto refresh on player errors (#1000, #2000, #4000).
+- Auto Refresh on player errors (#1000, #2000, #4000).
-- Predictions notifications when you don't know it's happening (for example if your chat is closed or you are not in the tab or browser).
+- Predictions Notifications when you don't know it's happening (for example if your chat is closed or you are not in the tab or browser).
-- Predictions sniper (will participate in predictions for you).
+- Predictions Sniper (will participate in predictions for you).
-- Prevent automatic video quality change.
+- Prevent Automatic Video Quality Change.
-- Auto extend the sidebar to show all live streamers (when sidebar is open).
+- Full Screen With Chat Mode.
-- A purple search button at the top of the sidebar to find live streamers easily in the sidebar.
+- Native Picture In Picture in current stream (Browser's PIP feature).
-- Full screen with chat mode.
+- Custom Picture In Picture via the button under the view count in the sidebar (when in video mode).
-- Picture In Picture in current stream.
+- Auto Extend the sidebar to show all live streamers (when sidebar is open).
-- Picture In Picture via the button under the view count in the sidebar (when in video mode).
+- Sidebar Stream Search: A purple search button at the top of the sidebar to find live streamers easily in the sidebar.
 - Also supports inverted twitch layout (when chat is on the left and streamers on the right).
 <br/>